 This telehealth service allows a neurologist to follow up on their patients remotely and eliminates transport from nursing homes to the LVPG neurologist for an in-person visit.

 Providers deliver efficient emergency psychiatric assessment, treatment and hospital admission using real-time, secure video conferencing technologies to several hospital emergency departments.

 Radiology, Neurology, Stroke, Trauma Imaging

-Enables the transfer of digital imaging studies between referring hospitals to LVHN.
-This results in fewer re-scans and more efficient delivery of care.
+Digital imaging studies can be transferred between referring hospitals and LVHN.
+This results in fewer rescans and more efficient delivery of care.

 Rehabilitation, Home Safety Evaluations